A Deep Ordinal Distortion Estimation Approach for Distortion Rectification: Experiments

-\textbf{Dataset} We construct a standard distorted image dataset in terms of the division model discussed in Section \ref{s31}.
-Following the implementations of previous literature \cite{ref11, ref48, ref36}, we also use a $4^{th}$ order polynomial based on Eq. \ref{eq3}, which is able to approximate most projection models with high accuracy.
-All of the distortion coefficients are randomly generated from their corresponding ranges.
-Our dataset contains 20,000 training images, 2,000 test images, and 2,000 validation images.\\ \textbf{Training/Testing Setting} We train our learning model using the constructed synthetic distorted images.
-We set the learning rate to $5\times10^{-4}$ and reduce it by a factor of 10 every 200K iterations.
-Adam \cite{ref34} is chosen as the optimizer.
-In the training stage, we crop each distorted image into four distortion elements and learn the parameters of neural network using all data.
-In the test stage, we only need one distortion element, i.e., 1/4 of an image, to estimate the ordinal distortion.\\ \textbf{Evaluation Metrics} Crucially, evaluating the performance of different methods with reasonable metrics benefits experimental comparisons.
+In the training stage, we crop each distorted image into four distortion elements and learn the parameters of the neural network using all data.
+Note that this training process is data-independent, where each part of the entire image is fed into the network one by one without the data correlation.
+In the test stage, we only need one distortion element, i.e., 1/4 of an image, to estimate the ordinal distortion.
+For a clear exhibition of our approach, we draw the detailed algorithm schemes of the training process and test process as listed in Algorithm \ref{alg:1} and Algorithm \ref{alg:2}, respectively.\\ \textbf{Evaluation Metrics:} Crucially, evaluating the performance of different methods with reasonable metrics benefits experimental comparisons.
 In the distortion rectification problem, the corrected image can be evaluated with the peak signal-to-noise ratio (PSNR) and the structural similarity index (SSIM).
-For the evaluation of the estimated distortion label, it is straightforward to employ the root mean square error (RMSE) between the estimated parameters $\tilde{\mathcal{K}}$ and ground truth parameters $\mathcal{K}$:
+For the evaluation of the estimated distortion label, it is straightforward to employ the root mean square error (RMSE) between the estimated coefficients $\hat{\mathcal{K}}$ and ground truth coefficients $\mathcal{K}$:

-where $N$ is the number of estimated distortion parameters.
-However, we found that different groups of distortion parameters may display similar distortion distributions in images.
-To more reasonably evaluate the estimated distortion labels, we propose a new metric based on the reprojection error, mean distortion level deviation (MDLD):
+where $N$ is the number of estimated distortion coefficients.
+However, we found that different groups of distortion coefficients may display similar distortion distributions in images.
+To more reasonably evaluate the estimated distortion labels, we propose a metric based on the reprojection error, mean distortion level deviation (MDLD):

 where $W$ and $H$ are the width and height of a distorted image, respectively.
 The ground truth distortion level $\delta(i, j)$ of each pixel can be obtained using Eq. \ref{eq5}.